“Dang Good Cleaning for that Dang Good Feeling!”

 • Baking Soda is also a natural cleaning product for those areas affected by BBQ grease.

 Mix a bucket of water with two cups of OxiClean powder until it has dissolved.
-Add several squirts of dish soap and stir for a foamy lathered mix.
+Add several squirts of dish soap and stir to create a foamy lathered mixture.

 Mix 1 cup of vinegar with two tablespoons of dish soap in a bucket of water.
 Sprinkle baking soda on the stubborn stains on the deck, then brush with the vinegar, dish soap and water mix.

 Mix one cup of Borax in a bucket of water.
-This solution is good for areas of mildew.
+This solution is suitable for areas of mildew.

 Sprinkle the laundry detergent onto the grease stain.
 Wait for a few minutes, then scrub with a brush and rinse.